st4inl3s5/kizagan/README.md

 I am not responsible for the crimes you may commit with this backdoor.

-# New update version (1.4)
+# New update version (1.4.1)
 New feautures :

-Optional : When the trojan executed on victim's machine,the file(you specified on code) will started and trojan will run on background.So,the trojan will be less suspicious.
+When you converting exe the error occurs"no module named <module>" this error fixed.(This error can also be caused by the lack of some libraries on your computer.)

 # SETUP :